 “I appreciate your hard work!”
 Again, short, sweet, and focusing on the process instead of the product.

-I recommend visiting the website mentioned above for some more great alternatives to “Good job!”.
+I recommend reading Melissa’s article on effective praise for some more great alternatives to “Good job!” here.

 My suggestions for avoiding “Good job!”

 A few things I say to my children are: